Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Introduction

-In this paper, we are interested in the DCF's of the ISS and the SC phase and their relation to the one-component crystals DCF of Ref.~\cite{lin2021direct} as well as the two-component PY solutions for the liquid phase.
-As in Ref.~\cite{lin2021direct}, our approach is based on classical density functional theory \cite{evans1979nature}, which rests on an accurate free energy functional $F[\rho] = F_\text{id}[\rho] + F_\text{exc}[\rho]$, describing the hard-core interaction.
+In this paper, we are interested in the DCFs of the ISS and the SC phase and their relation to the one-component crystals DCF of Ref.~\cite{lin2021direct} as well as the two-component PY solutions for the liquid phase.
+We study non-ideal crystals with point defects, i.e. with non-vanishing vacancy densities, which turn out to be larger for the binary crystals than for single component crystals.
+As in Ref.~\cite{lin2021direct}, our approach is based on classical density functional theory \cite{evans1979nature,roth2010fundamental,rosenfeld1989,curtin1986density}, which rests on an accurate free energy functional $F[\rho] = F_\text{id}[\rho] + F_\text{exc}[\rho]$, describing the hard-core interaction.
 The equilibrium distribution then follows by minimizing the grand potential $\Omega[\rho] = F[\rho] + \int \odif{\rv} \rho(\rv) \left( V_\text{ext}(\rv) - \mu \right)$

 Since we are working in a two-component system, the density is a two-component vector, $\rho(\rv)=\{\rho_L(\rv),\rho_S(\rv)\}$, of the density profile for large ($L$) and small ($S$) spheres.
 Likewise $\mu=\{\mu_L,\mu_S\}$.
 The external potential $V_\text{ext}(\rv)$ (also a two-component vector) is set to zero as we are interested in free (unstressed) crystals.